 The Company participates in a transfer pricing agreement with MFS and MFS's affiliates whereby the Company agrees to provide various professional services to MFS and MFS's affiliates at arms-length pricing.
 The terms of the transfer pricing agreement allow for the Company to earn intercompany service fees from MFS and MFS's affiliates that are based on the costs incurred by the Company to provide the professional services plus a reasonable mark-up of such costs, as applicable.
 The transfer pricing agreement has no set expiration.
-During 2015, the Company recognised revenue of \$49k under this agreement that is reported in intercompany service fees.
-At 31 December 2015, the Company has no amounts receivable from MFS and MFS's affiliates related to the agreement.
+During 2017, the Company recognised an expense of \$11,220k (prior period: revenue \$556k) under this agreement that is reported in intercompany service fees.
+At 31 December 2017, the Company has no amounts receivable from MFS and MFS's affiliates related to the agreement.
 There is no contractual due date for any intercompany balances under this agreement, although the Company generally settles these balances with MFS and MFS's affiliates on a monthly basis.